DragonSenses/Algorithms/LeetCode/145-binary-tree-postorder-traversal/problem.md

 - **Overall Space Complexity**: Combining the space used by the recursion stack and the result storage, the overall space complexity is `O(n)`.

 By visiting each node once and accounting for the maximum possible depth of the recursion stack, the algorithm achieves `O(n)` time and `O(n)` space complexity.

+# Iterative Approach

+## **Intuition**

+To perform a postorder traversal of a binary tree iteratively, we use a stack to simulate the behavior of the call stack in a recursive solution.
+In postorder traversal, we first traverse the left subtree, then the right subtree, and finally visit the root node.
+By using a stack, we can ensure that we access nodes in this correct order.

+Given that stacks follow a last-in-first-out order, we should push the left child onto the stack first, and then the right child.
+This ensures that when we pop nodes from the stack, we process the right child before the left child.
+However, because we want to visit the root last, we need a way to keep track of nodes we have already visited.

+One effective method is to use a stack and a second data structure (like a deque) to store the postorder traversal.
+After visiting a node, we push it to the front of the deque.
+This effectively reverses the order, ensuring that nodes are processed in postorder: left, right, root.